silogen/docs/docs/tutorials/ai-workspace-tutorial.md

 Access the tutorial [here](https://rocm.docs.amd.com/projects/ai-developer-hub/en/v3.0/notebooks/fine_tune/llama_factory_llama3.html).

 !!!
 Note
-    Skip steps 1-3 in the chapter `Prepare the training environment`, as these do not apply to the SiloGen (Kubernetes) environment.
+    Skip steps 1-3 in the chapter `Prepare the training environment`, as these do not apply to the (Kubernetes) environment.

 ## Tutorial: Prepare and upload a dataset to AMD AI Workbench